Operation Mosaic: G2, the second test

-As fallout was detected over northern Australia by monitoring stations, in combination with Beale's announcement that G2 would be smaller than G1, an impression was generated that something had gone horribly wrong.
-The acting Prime Minister, Sir Arthur Fadden, ordered an inquiry.
-Seamen in Fremantle demanded that the SS Koolinda, a cattle transport on which 75 cattle had died on board, be inspected, as it was feared that they had died from radioactive poisoning.
+Beale had announced that the G2 test was going to be smaller than G1, so when fallout was detected over northern Australia by monitoring stations, newspapers reported something must have gone horribly wrong.
+The acting prime minister, Sir Arthur Fadden, ordered an inquiry.
+Seamen in Fremantle demanded that SS Koolinda, a cattle transport on which 75 cattle had died, be inspected, because it was feared that they had died from radioactive poisoning.
 The seamen refused to unload the remaining 479 cattle.
-A physicist from the Commonwealth X-Ray and Radium Laboratory (CXRL) with a Geiger counter found no evidence of radioactive contamination, and the deaths were determined to have resulted from red water disease caused by a malaria-like parasite.
-It was estimated that someone living in Port Hedland, where the contamination was highest, would receive a dose of 580 μSv over a period of 50 years, assuming that they wore no clothes; an annual exposure of 150 mSv is normally considered acceptable for occupational purposes.
+A physicist from the Commonwealth X-Ray and Radium Laboratory (CXRL), using a Geiger counter, found no evidence of radioactive contamination, and the deaths were determined to have resulted from red water disease caused by a malaria-like parasite.
+It was estimated that someone living in Port Hedland, where the contamination was highest, would have received a dose of 580 μSv over a period of 50 years, assuming that they wore no clothes.
+An annual exposure of 150 mSv is normally considered acceptable for occupational purposes.

 Aftermath

-By the 1980s the radioactivity had decayed to the point where it was no longer hazardous to the casual visitor, but there were still radioactive metal fragments.
-The island remained a prohibited area until 1992.
+By the 1980s, the radioactivity in the Montebello area had decayed to the point where it was no longer hazardous to the casual visitor, but there were still radioactive metal fragments.
+The island remained a prohibited area until July 1992.
+Feral cats were eradicated from the Montebello Islands in 1999, and rats were eradicated in 2003.
+The feral cats had been introduced to the islands in the 19th century, possibly from a shipwreck or pearling lugger; the black rats are believed to have come to the islands from a shipwreck in 1900.
 A 2006 zoological survey found that the wildlife had recovered.
-As part of the Gorgon gas project, rats and feral cats were eradicated from the Monte Bello Islands in 2009, and birds and marsupials were transplanted from nearby Barrow Island to Hermite Island.
-Today, the Monte Bello Islands are a park.
-Visitors are advised not to spend more than an hour per day at the test sites, or to take relics of the tests as souvenirs.
-A pyramid-shaped obelisk marks the site of the G2 explosion on Alpha Island.
+As part of the Gorgon gas project, Birds and marsupials were translocated from nearby Barrow Island to Hermite Island.
+Today, the Montebello Islands are a park.
+Visitors are advised not to spend more than one hour per day at the test sites, or to take relics of the tests as souvenirs.
+An obelisk marks the site of the G2 explosion on Alpha Island.